codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 <br>
 (ex: `Animal fox = new Fox();`, `Animal dog = new Dog();`)

-- **Downcasting: ** Occurs when the reference variable of a subclass is being set to an object of the superclass type.
+- **Downcasting: ** Occurs when the reference variable of a subclass points to an object of the superclass type.
 This will manually convert the object type to that of the subclass.
 <br>
 (ex: `Animal animal = new Fox();` `Fox castedFox = (Fox) animal`)